Connect with others who understand.

 For athlete’s foot:

-• Do not try to self-treat with over-the-counter antifungal products for longer than two weeks.
-If your rash hasn’t improved after two weeks of treatment, contact your health care provider.
+• Don’t try to self-treat with over-the-counter antifungal products for longer than two weeks.
+If your rash hasn’t improved after two weeks of treatment, contact your healthcare provider.

 • Seek medical attention if you notice any signs of infection, such as pus, swelling, or fever.